-Boundless is a robust and dynamic learning partnership between Hartford Public Library and Hartford Public Schools that offers a unique combination of integrated systems, innovative programs, and multimedia resources.
+Boundless is a robust and dynamic learning partnership between Hartford Public Library and Hartford Public Schools that offers a unique combination of integrated systems, innovative programs, and multi-media resources.
 Boundless offers budget efficiencies in addition to learning benefits.
-By sharing resources, the Schools and the Library leverage taxpayer dollars and resources to support community educational resources and ensure students and families have access to the tools they need for educational and career success.
+By sharing resources, the district and the library leverage taxpayer dollars and resources to support community educational resources and ensure students and families have access to the tools they need for educational and career success.